 7. MONEY, TIPS

-Q. Do I need to be vaccinated against Covid-19 or have a negative test result for this trip?
+Q. Do I need to have a negative Covid-19 test to return home?

 Q. Will masks be required during this tour?